 Achilles tendonitis occurs after you strain your Achilles tendon.
 The inflammation from this strain can cause severe pain, and it’s not something that you should ignore.
 If Achilles tendonitis isn’t treated, an Achilles tendon rupture could occur, possibly making it impossible to walk.
-Innjea Park, DPM, helps New York patients in the Grand Central, Financial District, Brooklyn, and Staten Island areas get pain relief, so book your visit online or call the office now.
+Innjea Park, DPM, helps New York patients in the Murray Hill, Midtown East, Financial District, and Staten Island areas get pain relief, so book your visit online or call the office now.

 The Achilles tendon connects your leg and foot.
 If this tendon gets strained, you'll develop Achilles tendonitis.
 This condition causes pain, sometimes to the point of making it difficult to walk at all.
 If you don’t get treatment, your Achilles tendon could tear apart (rupture), making the situation even worse.